jsulm/passwd-wd/README.md

 sudo npm install
 ```

-To run the unit test, you will need to be in the directory where package.json is located.
+To run the unit tests, you will need to be in the directory where package.json is located.
 Then run the command:

 ```sh
 npm test